gigalixir/gigalixir-cli/docs/source/main.rst

 Life of a Deploy
 ----------------

-When you run :bash:`git push gigalixir`, our git server receives your source code and kicks off a build using a pre-receive hook.
+When you run :bash:`git push gigalixir master`, our git server receives your source code and kicks off a build using a pre-receive hook.
 We build your app in an isolated docker container which ultimately produces a slug which we store for later.
 The buildpacks used are defined in your :bash:`.buildpack` file.

 By default, the buildpacks we use include